House Democrat Who Opposed Impeachment Plans To Switch To The Republican Party

 Van Drew was one of two Democrats who defected from their party in October in voting against formalizing the impeachment inquiry into Trump.

-The district he represents, New Jersey's second congressional district, is a battleground district that in 2016 voted for Trump by a slim margin.
+The district he represents, New Jersey's second congressional district, is a battleground section of the state that in 2016 voted for Trump by a slim margin.

 Van Drew's decision to join the Republican ranks illustrates the challenging political calculus facing moderate Democrats who represent counties with significant numbers of Trump supporters ahead of next week's House vote to impeach the president.
 Some Democrats in these swing counties worry that a near party-line vote to impeach Trump could backfire for Democrats in the November election.